tobyhodges/baking-novice-20230419/episodes/recipe_instructions.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you prepar the sourdough cinnamon rolls?
+- How do you prepare the sourdough cinnamon rolls?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Be able to prduce a batch of delicious cinnamon rolls
+- Be able to produce a batch of delicious cinnamon rolls
-- Understand how to adjust proooofing time
+- Understand how to adjust proofing time

 ::::::::::::::::::::::::::::::::::::::::::::::::